-Using Import file settings dialog you can select more than one model at once (or use Ctrl+A to select all) and specify import options at once.
+Using the Import file settings dialog you can select more than one model at once (or use Ctrl+A to select all) and specify import options at once.

 Supported file types

 Flax Engine supports importing the following list of file types as models: